Dog Snoring: Causes / Risks and Prevention

 Snoring can be cute, but much less so if all that dog snoring keeps you awake at night.

-But aside from being a nuisance, is a snoring dog something you should worry about?
+Aside from being a nuisance, is a snoring dog something you should worry about?
 Well, yes — maybe.
+Snoring may be an indicator of the conditions causing the snoring – many of which have underlying risks.
 Keep these things in mind and discuss them with your veterinarian if you’re concerned:

 1. Brachycephalic Breathing